-It’s amazing to me how after over 30 years as a Christian and over a decade in full-time ministry I continue to encounter others who do not believe that women are called to teach or preach the Word of God in a church setting other than Sunday School Classes and Children’s Ministry.
-I remember sitting in a restaurant with another couple during one of our youth events and when the woman heard me say that I was a pastor she said, “That’s apostasy!”
-I must admit her bold statement to my face took me by surprise.
-But after listening to her personal stories I realized she too had a call, but was completely unaware of it.
-Sadly she may never fulfill that call because of her wrong beliefs and incorrect interpretation of the scriptures.
+It’s amazing to me how after 37 years as a Christian and a decade and a half in full-time ministry I continue to encounter those who do not believe that women are called to teach or preach the Word of God in a church setting other than Sunday School Classes and Children’s Ministry.
+I remember sitting in a restaurant with another couple during one of our youth events and when the woman heard me say that I was a pastor she was appalled and said, “That’s apostasy!”
+I must admit her bold statement took me by surprise, but upon listening to her own personal stories I realized she too had a call, but was completely unaware of it.
+Sadly, she may never fulfill that call because of her wrong beliefs and incorrect interpretation of the scriptures.

 My very first recollection of God taking an interest in me was at a very young age.
 I was approximately 8 years old.
 Every Sunday I would attend church with my Dad.
 It’s funny, I never remember thinking “Not today Dad, I want to sleep in”.
 I don’t think such a thought ever crossed my mind.
 In fact, I was excited and eager to go.
 I think some of it may have been because it was quality time with my father (my mother was not interested in church growing up).
 We sang together in the choir, which I loved.
 After we were finished singing all children were dismissed to their Sunday School classes.
 I remember my classroom as though it were yesterday.
 I also remember hearing and learning about Jesus and God’s love for us.
 One Sunday after church my parents were having an argument.
 I was so upset because this was the day that we would go and visit my uncles, aunts and cousins (a Sunday ritual).
 So while in my room I crouched down leaning my head against the dresser and whispered my very first prayer, “God, if you’re really real and you can hear me, I ask you to help my parents to stop arguing so that we can go to my Aunt Mary’s and Uncle Otto’s house.”
 I kid you not!
 Just minutes after my prayer, I heard a knock at my door and my Dad said, “Get ready, we’re going to Aunt Mary’s and Uncle Otto’s” WOW!
 Mind you, my mother and father could not hear my prayer for two reasons, one, they were at the far end of the house arguing and two, I was whispering to God.
 Needless to say, my faith in God as a young girl was ignited!

-Years later I answered his call on my life.
-I was a young woman that had made a real mess of my life, living it my way, which of course did not work (read my blog “Girl Meets God”).
-After I received Jesus as my Lord and Savior I began attending a Christian church in my home town when I heard for the first time a woman preacher.
+Years later I answered God’s call on my life.
+I was a young woman that was disillusioned by life, living it my way, which of course led me to make many heartbreaking choices that continued to leave a hole in my heart; an emptiness (read my blog “Girl Meets God”).
+After I received Jesus as my Lord and Savior I began attending a Christian church in my home town when I heard for the first time, a woman preacher.
 She was a former cocktail waitress in Vegas and had an amazing story of how the Lord revealed himself to her and how she came to follow him.
 The title of her message was, “Cocktails and Pulpits” her name is Sandy Brown.
 As I watched this woman and listened to what she was saying I was in awe.
 This spirited woman of God talked about Jesus like she “knew” him, and folks, I wanted to serve this loving and merciful God and his Son Jesus, and I wanted to “know” him the way Sandy described him to be.
 I was a Christian at the time but not fully committed to following the Lord.
-After hearing Sandy’s message, I popped out of my seat during her altar call that day and this decision forever changed my life.
+One evening while she was speaking she gave a compelling altar call for those who were looking to make things right and continue in their desire to follow Jesus, and during her altar call that day I popped out of my seat and walked to the front where she began to pray, and although I had done this before, I knew in my heart that this time was different, this time my life would forever change.

-As God’s love began to compel me to leave my former lifestyle as a party girl, I felt a compelling to answer the call of God on my life.
+As God’s love began to compel me to leave my former lifestyle, I felt a compelling to answer the call of God on my life.
 While attending my new church I began to feel a strong desire to attend Bible school.
-Prior to this nudging, I was already reading the Bible searching to know more about my God and what Jesus did for me.
-I noticed as I began to study, I would get inspired ideas for my first sermon.
+Prior to this nudging, I was already been studying the scriptures,searching to know more about my God and what Jesus did for me.
+I noticed as I began to study, I would have inspired ideas for my first sermon.
 So much so I went to my pastor and said, “If you ever need someone to preach, I’m available!”
-When I shared this with my spiritual mother (I lived with a Christian family and they were what I would call my spiritual parents) she chuckled and said something like, “That’s not going to happen” I knew then that If I was going to fulfill what God was calling me to do I would have to overcome any pessimism and all man-made doctrines that believe women are not permitted to preach.
+When I shared this with my spiritual mother (I lived with a Christian family and they were what I would call my spiritual parents) she chuckled and said something like, “That’s not going to happen” and that’s when I knew then that If I was going to fulfill what God was calling me to do I would have to overcome all pessimism and man made doctrines that believe women are not permitted to preach.

-Not long after my pastor allowed me to deliver my first message titled, “Power Over Darkness” which lasted approximately 15 minutes, which is quite long if you’ve never spoken publicly before.
-Years later I married my wonderful husband of 30 years .
+Not long after my pastor invited me to preach my first message titled, “Power Over Darkness” that lasted approximately 15 minutes, which is quite long if you’ve never spoken publicly before.
+Years later I married my wonderful husband of 32 years .
 Together as a family we founded and pastor the first church in the history of Ponce Inlet, Florida: Ponce Church. in 2015 our oldest son launched and pastors our sister church Ormond Church, he and his wife are founders and Directors of the Legacy Housing Project for girls aging out of the foster care system.

 As a woman of God I have preached the gospel of Jesus on the streets of Detroit, MI and Tulsa, OK.
 I’ve ministered to women’s groups, taught seminary classes.
 I’ve taught children and youth groups and headed up and taught special needs ministries for children.
 I have also preached to a number of congregations including Ponce Church and a church in Mexico that was founded and is pastored by a woman her name is Juanita.
 By his amazing Grace I have witnessed many people coming to Christ for the first time.
 Which now I would like to share with you what a man of God (minister) said about his wife when others came up to him disputing the fact that his wife was a teacher and preacher of the Bible, his reaction was this: “You know, when I look around and see the world dying and going to hell, I really don’t believe God cares very much who brings the saving message!”